fredlemieux/starter-interview-swe-api/README.md

 ## Progress outside of interview timeframe (post review)

+### Strict type checking for the Metric

 - Didn't catch the power calculation step :-( if I had caught it, I may have implemented a stricter Metric type (Union) and run time validation via type guard.
     - In a real world situation, especially ingesting data from building services and industrial protocols, perhaps this would introduce brittleness to the system where metrics can be dynamic or open-ended
         - The lead time implementing this new metric into the code base could lead to data loss.
           I would store everything that fits the schema of the line...
         - If `POWER` is a necessary calculation, which it sounds like it is, and we want to allow ingestion of all metrics, we can't validate it on each request because readings are line by line one line does not guarantee the next, so:
             - Warn or flag when required metrics are missing on the `GET` request
             - Defer the Power calculation to a scheduled job (e.g. cron) at the end of the day...
             - Anything else? metrics_metadata table perhaps?
 Totally forgot to consider sensorId as part of the key! sensorId would be critical in real-world data.